E1pp/weave/docs/advanced.md

 auto r = std::move(f) | futures::Await();
 fmt::println("Result is {}", *r);
 ```
-Sometimes it is easier to test certains things with `Contract` but you should probably avoid using it as there are safer wait to do whatever you might want to do.
+Sometimes it is easier to test certains things with `Contract` but you should probably avoid using it as there are safer ways to do whatever you might want to do.
 You can shoot yourself in the foot using `Contract` quite easily:
 ```cpp
 auto [f, p] = futures::Contract<int>();